3 Reasons I Don’t Succumb to Mother’s Guilt

 Because, the following crazy thoughts taunt us:

-- I slept in, will the husband mind?
+If I sleep in, will the husband mind?

 If this, if that… you get the gist.